simp/simp-doc/docs/user_guide/HOWTO/Kerberos.rst

-Move all of the resulting keytab files SECURELY to ``/var/simp/environments/<client_environment>/site_files/krb5_files/keytabs/<fqdn>`` on the Puppet server as appropriate for each file.
+Move all of the resulting keytab files SECURELY to ``/var/simp/environments/<client_environment>/site_files/krb5_files/keytabs/<fqdn>`` on the Puppet master as appropriate for each file.

 ..
 NOTE::